Restrict Access for Incoming Requests

 Click Save to save the current certificate profile.

 You can specify a number of different IP ranges.
-Click Create to add a new IP range, or use Edit or Delete to modify an existing IP range.
+Click Create New Profile to add a new IP range, or use Edit or Delete to modify an existing IP range.

 To apply a restriction to a specific application environment, follow these steps: